hemanthpai/custom-conversation/README.md

 # Custom Conversation for Home Assistant

+> **🔄 Fork Notice**: This is a fork of [michelle-avery/custom-conversation](https://github.com/michelle-avery/custom-conversation) with **multi-tool support** added.
+You can now select multiple APIs simultaneously (e.g., Assist + MCP servers) instead of being limited to a single tool, matching the functionality of the Ollama integration.

 A highly configurable conversation agent for Home Assistant, designed for users who want fine-grained control over their LLM interactions.
 While Home Assistant's built-in conversation component works well for most users, this project provides additional customization options and experimentation features for those who want to dive deeper into LLM integration.

 ## Features

 ### Core Features
+- **Multi-Tool Support** ⭐ - Select multiple APIs simultaneously (Assist + MCP servers) for combined tool access
 - Compatible with multiple LLM providers, via LiteLLM.
 See [Supported Providers](docs/supported-providers.md) for the list of supported providers.
 - Configurable LLM Fallback providers - you can use a free low-quota provider as your primary LLM, and fall back to a paid provider (or another free one) if you exceed the quota of the first one.